 In preparation for my arrival into Venezuela, I had hastily headed to the nearest Colombian shopping mall and stocked up on coffee and powdered milk before crossing the border.

 Overnight, I joined a legion of international smugglers ferrying crucial yet apparently illegal supplies into Venezuela.
-Venezuela’s spiralling inflation and crippled economy means that it is in fact more profitable to smuggle milk into the country than cocaine (not that I was thinking of becoming an international cocaine smuggler, I wasn’t!).
+Venezuela’s spiralling inflation and crippled economy means that it is, in fact, more profitable to smuggle milk into the country than cocaine (not that I was thinking of becoming an international cocaine smuggler, I wasn’t!).

-With Esthela at my side, guiding me through the police border crossings, we had made it to San Cristobel, a small city just two hours from the Colombian-Venezuelan border.
+With Esthela at my side, guiding me through the police border crossings, we had made it to San Cristobal, a small city just two hours from the Colombian-Venezuelan border.
 Here, I proudly presented Esthela’s mum with coffee and milk, the whole family were delighted and we began an impromptu chess tournament.
 My backpacking adventure through Venezuela had really begun.

 I spent the next two days exploring the surrounding area with Estella who helped me gain a first-hand insight into what the heck is going on in Venezuela at the moment, socially, economically and politically.
 With my head spinning I took due note of the practical advice she offered on how to travel around the country safely.

 I have been involved with Couchsurfing for years.
 I have surfed over a hundred times and have a stack of decent references.
-For some reason however throughout my travel in South America, I had found it extremely difficult to find a host.
+For some reason however, throughout my travel in South America, I had found it extremely difficult to find a host.

 Venezuela was to prove the exception to the rule; wonderful, kind and unique hosts such as Esthela seemed to be drawn to Couchsurfing; to helping foreign explorers discover Venezuela attractions safely.
 Whilst in the country, I met many wonderful people but the nicest, most helpful and most outgoing were always Couchsurfers.
 Couchsurfing Venezuela was a highlight of my South America backpacking adventure…